omgnetwork/ewallet/README.md

 More information about deployment will be available soon.

+# Contributing

+In order for the build to pass, the following commands must run successfully without errors:

+- `mix format --check-formatted`
+- `mix credo`
+- `mix dialyzer`
+- `mix test`

 # Coming Soon

 In this section, we will be sharing some of the next features the OmiseGO team will be working on.